adelewg/cs50/README.md

 ### Pset6
 **Mario**
-*Description* Implement a program that prints a double half pyramid, inspired by the video game Mario.
+*Description: * Implement a program that prints a double half pyramid, inspired by the video game Mario.
-*What I learnt* Practice working with print statements in python and validating user input.
+*What I learnt: * Practice working with print statements in python and validating user input.

 **Credit**